-Most people commence this trek immediately before or after the monsoon – March to June or September to November.
+The best time for people to do the Rolwaling trek is immediately before or after the monsoon season – March to June or September to November.
 The latter features the best weather and consequently sees more people.

-The Rolwaling trek ascends to some high altitude points.
+Yes, there is some risk of altitude sickness on the Rolawing Trek.
+The trail ascends to some high-altitude points.
 At its highest point, Tashi Lakpa pass, you will reach an altitude of 5,755 meters (18,880 feet).
-There are steep section on this trek where you will ascend very rapidly.
+There are steep sections on this trek where you will ascend very rapidly.

 Therefore, it is important to have a clear understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.
 We recommend you read our detailed article on Altitude Sickness and Acclimatisation.

-Trekking the Rolwaling requires a number of essential pieces of trekking gear.
-The Rolwaling trek is long and moderately difficult.
-It exposes you to a range of altitudes where temperatures fluctuate dramatically between night and day.
+You need a number of essential pieces of trekking gear for the Rolwaling Trek The trail is long and moderately difficult, exposing you to a range of altitudes where temperatures fluctuate dramatically between night and day.

 Trekking insurance is vital in Nepal.
 This is particularly true on the Rolwaling trek which is very remote.
 If an accident should occur that requires medical assistance and evacuation you will certainly want adequate trekking insurance that can cover the costs of air ambulance and treatment.

 Make sure to have insurance that covers you for any travel related risks, like lost, damaged, stolen or delayed baggage; flight delays and interruptions; and tour operators default.

 This article on travel and trekking insurance provides great information on what type of insurance you need.